ajaxian79/algorithms/notes/intervals-merge.md

 - 0/1 knapsack: iterate weights outer, capacity inner descending to avoid reuse.

 - Rotate 90° = transpose then reverse each row.
 Done in place with O(1) extra.

+- Pick a pivot, partition, recurse on the side that contains the kth slot.